 If something isn’t working the way you want it to with a flow-based chatbot, you can easily tweak, edit and add to its decision tree to fix the problem.

 For example, you can add more keywords to help the bot become less likely to get stuck.
 You could even add a whole new conversational branch for the bot to offer users.
-There’s no black box problem to deal with, as you might find with a machine learning chatbot.

 Part of a whole